IQLiving/IQL4Symcon/IQL4SmartHome/README.md

 ## Installation

 1. Use Core -> Modules to install a new PHP Module.
-[Open Module]([https://github.com/IQLiving/IQL4Symcon)
+[Open Module](https://github.com/IQLiving/IQL4Symcon)
 2. Create the IQL4SmartHome instance in IP-Symcon
 3. Verify that the instance shows "Symcon Connect is OK"
 4. Add links to switchable variables beneath the IQL4SmartHome instance.
-(Hint: Not instances!)
+(Remark: No instances!)
 5. Reopen the IQL4SmartHome instance and check that every link is marked as OK
 6. Link your Alexa account with the Symcon Skill.
 [Open Skill](http://alexa.amazon.de/spa/index.html#skills/dp/B01MY4T8EN/?ref=skill_dsk_skb_sr_0)
 7. Search for new devices in the Alexa app
 8. Have fun with Alexa and IP-Symcon

-## Hints
+## Remarks

 - A valid subscription is required to use the Symcon Connect service
 - Links may be added in categories beneath the IQL4SmartHome instance (The category names are not evaluated)